sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 # Shairport Sync for Cars
 If your car audio has an AUX input, you can get AirPlay in your car using Shairport Sync.
-Together, Shairport Sync and an iPhone can give you access to internet radio, YouTube, Apple Music, Spotify, etc. on the move.
+Together, Shairport Sync and an iPhone or an iPad with cellular capability can give you access to internet radio, YouTube, Apple Music, Spotify, etc. on the move.
 While Shairport Sync is no substitute for CarPlay, the audio quality is often much better than Bluetooth.

 ## The Basic Idea